Last Updated on April 14, 2022 by Grow with Bovees

 This is a shade grass seed that thrives in cooler, damp regions, making it the best grass seed for fall overseeding.

-With this in mind, combine it with a warm-season seed in the fall for the best results.
+With this in mind, combine this cool season variety with a warm-season grass variety in the fall for the best results.
 It’s a particularly good option if you live in the US’s transition zone, where it’s notoriously difficult to grow grass.

 It’s also excellent for allowing fewer weeds and doesn’t require much mowing, despite having a fast seed germination rate.